The Independent: 1980s

 Launched in 1986, the first issue of The Independent was published on 7 October in broadsheet format.
 It was produced by Newspaper Publishing plc and created by Andreas Whittam Smith, Stephen Glover and Matthew Symonds.
 All three partners were former journalists at The Daily Telegraph who had left the paper towards the end of Lord Hartwell's ownership.
 Marcus Sieff was the first chairman of Newspaper Publishing, and Whittam Smith took control of the paper.

 The paper was created at a time of a fundamental change in British newspaper publishing.
 Rupert Murdoch was challenging long-accepted practices of the print unions and ultimately defeated them in the Wapping dispute.
 Consequently, production costs could be reduced which created openings for more competition.
-As a result of controversy around Murdoch's move to Wapping, the plant was effectively having to function under siege from sacked print workers picketing outside.
 The Independent attracted some of the staff from the two Murdoch broadsheets who had chosen not to move to his company's new headquarters.
 Launched with the advertising slogan "It is.
 Are you?", and challenging both The Guardian for centre-left readers and The Times as the newspaper of record, The Independent reached a circulation of more than 400,000 by 1989.

-Competing in a moribund market, The Independent sparked a general freshening of newspaper design as well as, within a few years, a price war in the market sector.